beechnut/transition-memo/transition-memo.md

 __Disclaimer:__

-The views expressed herein do not reflect those of their professional affiliations.
-The views expressed herein reflect only those of the authors as private citizens, and as leaders of Code for Boston.
+The views expressed herein reflect those of the authors as *private citizens* and as leaders of Code for Boston.
+They do not reflect those of their professional affiliations.

 __Authors:__